-If you are already using Opsview Monitor, lease read carefully the documentation associated with the version of Opsview Monitor you are currently running as the steps to be taken to upgrade vary depending on your current version of the software.
+If you are already using Opsview Monitor, please read carefully the documentation associated with the version of Opsview Monitor you are currently running as the steps to be taken to upgrade vary depending on your current version of the software.
 For more information, see Prerequisites.
 Installation procedures are then documented under the Admin Guide within this knowledge center.

 When getting started with you will often come across “Hosts” and “Services”, these are the most basic components of monitoring within Opsview Monitor.

 A Host is a monitored system.
-In a physical environment this would be a router, switch, server, etc. For a virtualized environment hosts would also include each Virtual machine with a unique IP address.
-For example if you had one server running ESXi which hosted 5 Virtual Machines your total host count would be 6 (1 for the ESXi server and 5 Virtual Machines).
+In a physical environment, this would be a router, switch, server, etc. For a virtualized environment hosts would also include each Virtual machine with a unique IP address.
+For example, if you had one server running ESXi which hosted 5 Virtual Machines your total host count would be 6 (1 for the ESXi server and 5 Virtual Machines).

 Opsview Monitor licensing is based upon the number of monitored hosts.

 Services are the things we monitor on the hosts, these could be almost anything but examples could be CPU, Memory, Disk Space or Interface throughput.
 Within Opsview Monitor you can monitor as many services per host as you require without any additional licensing costs.

 There are a few different ways of monitoring hosts and services in Opsview Monitor; you can use the Opsview Agent, agentless checks or SNMP.
 Understanding the differences between these different methods is important to finding the rights checks and getting them set up.

 The Opsview Monitor Agent runs directly on the monitored host and allows Opsview Monitor to run plugins (scripts) on the host and then pass the results back to the monitoring system.
 The advantage of the agent is that it has local access to many of the machines' resources and does not rely on exposed services or APIs.